-40000 FINANCE

-OBJECTIVES BY PRIORITY: Cost Percent Provide for the processing of all District expenditures, which consist of vendor payments, employee wages, expenses, and fringe benefits.
-Vendor payments are made in compliance with the Prompt Payment Act.
-Provide for the accounting, billing, and collection of all revenue such as user charge, State Revolving Fund, real estate, and other miscellaneous billings. \$ 1,482,600 37.4 % 2.
-Provide for the external audit, general accounting, and reporting of financial information (financial statement preparation, fixed assets, cost accounting analysis, general ledger maintenance, and bank account reconciliation).
-Provide for the independent appraisal and analysis of departmental internal activities approved for internal audit by the Audit Committee. \$ 2,128,700 53.8 % Provide for the preparation of Board meeting agendas and minutes reports and for the documentation, retention, and retrieval of all official records of the Board of Commissioners. \$ 346,700 8.8 % Totals \$ 3,958,000 100.0 %
+40000 FINANCE OBJEC TIVES A ND PI ROGRAN A SUMMAF ł¥ OBJECTIVES BY PRIORITY: Cost Percent Provide for the processing of all District expenditures, which consist of vendor payments, employee w expenses, and fringe benefits.
+Vendor payments are made in compliance with the Prompt Payment Ac Provide for the accounting, billing, and collection of all revenue such as user charge, State Revolving real estate, and other miscellaneous billings. rt. \$ 1,636,800 40.1 % Provide for the external audit, general accounting, and reporting of financial information (financial sta preparation, fixed assets, cost accounting analysis, general ledger maintenance, and bank account reconciliation).
+Provide for the independent appraisal and analysis of departmental internal activities approved for internal audit by the Audit Committee. atement \$ 2,086,600 51.1 % Provide for the preparation of Board meeting agendas and minutes reports and for the documentation, retention, and retrieval of all official records of the Board of Commissioners. \$ 358,400 8.8 % ] Fotals \$ 4,081,800 100.0 % MEASURABLE GOALS: 2020 2021 2022 Actual E stimated Proposed 1.
+Maintain 100 percent compliance with the Prompt Payment Act.
+100% 100% 100% 2.
+Maintain a 95 percent or better collection rate for user charge and other fees.
+95% 95% 95%